 Building on the basics of the Mobile Magic app, Walt Disney World today released a new free app called “My Disney Experience.”
-The new mobile application not only offers an enhanced way for guests inside and out of Disney’s Central Florida theme parks to check ride and show wait times, browse maps, and make dining reservations, but will also eventually link to Disney’s NextGen Fastpass system.
+The new mobile application not only offers an enhanced way for Guests inside and out of Disney’s Central Florida theme parks to check ride and show wait times, browse maps, and make dining reservations but will also eventually link to Disney’s NextGen Fastpass system.

-Unlike the Mobile Magic app, wait times and Fastpass“>Fastpass information offered in My Disney Experience are not currently restricted or generalized when outside of the parks.
+Unlike the Mobile Magic app, wait times and Fastpass“>Fastpass information offered in My Disney Experience is not currently restricted or generalized when outside of the parks.
 Anyone with the app can check these times from anywhere, not just while at Walt Disney World.
-Also, while Mobile Magic provides information about both Walt Disney World and Disneyland, My Disney Experience is only available for Walt Disney World due to its connections to the NextGen Fastpass system.
+Also, while Mobile Magic provides information about Walt Disney World and Disneyland, My Disney Experience is only available for Walt Disney World due to its connections to the NextGen Fastpass system.
 More on that below.

 A simple My Disney Experience loading screen greets those who launch it: